 Edge Hold: Pretty good edge hold.
-I hit some harder patches here and there and it didn’t slide like some boards can.
+I hit some harder patches here and there and it didn’t slide as some boards can.
 It didn’t feel like I could lay into the edge and make a hard turn but it held.
-It felt like it could handle hard snow but not excell in it like other boards with more going on in the side cut could.
+It felt like it could handle hard snow but not excel in it like other boards with more going on in the sidecut could.

 Flex: Pretty stiff in the middle but despite that the rocker in the tip tail made it ok to butter and press.

 Switch: Even with the board set back and no way for me to center it I had no problem riding switch and it felt pretty natural.

 Jibbing: I didn’t take this jibbing but it feels like it could handle a wider box or mellow jib fine enough.
 It’s not something I would feel comfortable in the jib park with though.

 Pipe: No Pipe up now but I wouldn’t mind taking a lap or two with this in the pipe.

 Jumps: The Draft has some pretty good snap to hit and the flat to mild camber past the bindings makes for a pretty easy board to ollie.
 It takes a little more work than some boards but I had no problem springing into the air with this on an ollie.

 All in all this is a pretty fun board and not a bad choice for someone riding in Europe on a budget.